-Prerequisite: Acceptance into MUSI 162 Corequisite: MUSI 114 and MUSI 162
+Prerequisite: Acceptance into MUSI 162 Corequisite: MUSI 114 and MUSI 162 and compound divisions of beat, intervals, and triads.

-165 AURAL COMPREHENSION II,
+165 AURAL COMPREHENSION II

 A continuation of MUSI 164.
 Sight-reading, prepared performance and improvisation of melodies using solfegge syllables, dictation, recognition of musical events, and ensemble skills.
 This course concentrates on diatonic melodies, simple and compound divisions of the beat, triads and seventh chords, and harmonic dictation.
-Prerequisite: MUSI 164 with a grade of "C" or better Corequisites: MUSI 115 and MUSI 163
+Prerequisite: MUSI 164 with a grade of C or better ensemble skills.
+The course concentrates on diatonic melodies, simple